 - 78% improved strength

 What is the logic behind the carnivore diet?

-The logic behind the carnivore diet is simple: animal-based foods are a great source of energy, protein and vitamins and minerals that are essential for the human body but without the toxins commonly associated with plant-based foods.
+The logic behind the carnivore diet is simple: animal-based foods are a great source of energy, protein and vitamins and minerals that are essential for the human body but without the plant toxins in plant-based foods.

-- Great source of energy: If you eat only animal-based products, your body will get energy mostly from fat or protein.
-This is much better than relying on energy from carbohydrates (more abundant in plant-based products) which has been found to associate with metabolic dysfunctions such as diabetes.
+This is much better than relying on energy from carbohydrates (more abundant in plant-based foods) which has been found to associate with metabolic dysfunctions such as diabetes.

 Given animal-based food’s excellent nutritional profile, its bio-availability, and the absence of plant toxins, it is not surprising to see so many people who switch to this diet have been able to fix their health problems, from autoimmune conditions to joint, skin and sleep issues.
 Many have also been able to deal with their weight problems successfully.

 Is the carnivore diet that restrictive or unbalanced?

 Judging from the list of foods that you can eat on a carnivore diet, I don’t think the carnivore diet is restrictive.

 While you do need to eliminate all plant-based foods, you have thousands of options with different cuts or different groups of animal foods.